About Phoenix Sky Harbor International Airport (PHX)

 ATMs are located in each terminal.
 Bureau de change services are offered in Terminal 4.

-There are many shops at Phoenix Sky Harbor International Airport, offering everything from gifts and local crafts to magazines.
+There are many shops at Phoenix Sky Harbor International Airport, offering everything from gifts and local crafts to magazines and books.
 Duty-free shopping can be found in Terminal 4, which has the largest selection of retailers.

 A lost property office is situated between Terminals 2 and 3 (tel: (602) 273 3333).

 Other facilities at Phoenix Sky Harbor International Airport include pet relief areas, shoeshine stands, an interfaith chapel and a museum and gallery with more than 500 works of art.
 Medical facilities, including defibrillators and a first-aid office, are on hand for emergencies.